Title: Jane Doe (Jane Doe #1)

 Jane is observant and thoughtful.
 The childhood trauma might have carved a few scars in her memory but she still knows how to love.
-Jane questions herself about ‘normal human behaviour’.
+Jane questions herself about ‘normal human behavior’.
 Why do some people act rude and arrogant?
 Why do people say hurtful things?
 Believe me, she gives the perfect answers to these questions!
 Jane can also read personalities.
 One look at a person and she knows what makes them tick.

 Why am I talking about Jane and not the story?
 I do not want to reveal the plot and spoil the story for you.
 This is one book that I highly recommend.
 A thriller with a little bit of sarcasm, Jane Doe is sure to keep you on the edge of your seat.

 Dark and disturbing with a tinge of sarcasm, Jane Doe is a riveting page-turner.
 If I have to sum it up in a sentence, I would say – Expect the Unexpected.
 The ending was a pleasant surprise.
 I certainly did not see it coming.
 I do not want to be rude (hence, I will be rude :P) but here it goes: Steven deserved it.
-Not just Steven, someone else too gets it right, left and centre!
+Not just Steven, someone else too gets it right, left and center!
 Justice is served on a silver platter. 😀

 Stone is a brilliant author.
 The plot slowly unravels to something sinister and piques the reader’s curiosity.
 Jane compares herself to a hunting feline – the perfect description of Jane’s “Goal”.